michalis0/Cloud-and-Advanced-Analytics/labs/7-Elastic-Continued/Readme.md

 <br>
 </div>

 This week you will continue to learn about elastic search.
-More precisely, we will have a look at search using embeddings - [ressource on vector embeddings](https://www.elastic.co/what-is/vector-embedding) .
+More precisely, we will have a look at search using embeddings - [resource on vector embeddings](https://www.elastic.co/what-is/vector-embedding) .

 ## Introduction